Porthkerry

-The hamlet of Porthkerry (Welsh: Porthceri) lies on the Bristol Channel coast of South Wales within the community of Rhoose between that village and the town of Barry to the east.
+Porthkerry (Porthceri) is a hamlet in the Vale of Glamorgan, Wales.
+It lies on the Bristol Channel coast of South Wales within the community of Rhoose between that village and the town of Barry to the east.
 It is very close to the end of the runway of Cardiff International Airport.
 To the east of the hamlet is Porthkerry Country Park which occupies the valley leading down to the coast.

 History

-One of the oldest settlements in PorthKerry is the Iron Age promontory fort known as The Bulwarks, a 4.1 ha site much of which is now wooded.
+One of the oldest settlements in Porthkerry is the Iron Age promontory fort known as The Bulwarks, a 4.1 ha site much of which is now wooded.
 The Bulwarks, which consisted of three closely spaced overgrown banks fronted by ditches with the final side facing the cliffs to the south, were occupied well into the period of Roman occupation.

 A little to the north of the fort site is a church dedicated to Saint Curig.
 Described by Newman as "a very small church", St Curig's has a single lancet window that is thought to be 13th century, but with other features, such as the east and west windows being confirmed as from the 15th century.
 The church door also has some very unusual, rough carvings.
 There are ensignia of the 'Marian Cult'.
 This movement wanted to push back against the downgrading of importance of the Virgin Mary in Anglican worship, but as such ideas were seen as heretical they went underground and founded secret groups and observed their own form of worship.
 The door carving is dated 1790 which are also evident on grave markings within the church.
 This would suggest that the cult was rife in Porthkerry and other parts of the Vale of Glamorgan, including near by Penmark which has similar engravings on pews and benches.

 On 28 November 1831 the vessel The Nepture, sailing from Newport to Wexford in Ireland, struck a rock and sank off the coast of Porthkerry.
 On 10 January 1898 the Porthkerry Viaduct on the Vale of Glamorgan Line operated then by the Barry Railway Company was the scene of a non-fatal railway accident involving the collapse of the structure.
 The viaduct also featured in scenes in the Doctor Who television series in 2000.
 The Porthkerry Leisure Park hit the national headlines in November 2011 when a portion of the cliff collapsed at the edge of the site leaving some caravans hanging over the edge of the cliff.